 Hearing exposes TV viewers to blunt language, racial slurs

-NEW YORK (AP) — People who watched the first day of a House investigation into the Jan.
-6 uprising at the U.S. Capitol on Tuesday were exposed to the sort of blunt language, including profanity and racial slurs, rarely heard on daytime television.
+The first day of the House investigation into the Jan.
+6 uprising at the U.S. Capitol exposed daytime television viewers to profane language and racial slurs.

 Capitol attack hearing: 'Kill him,' racial slurs and more

-WASHINGTON (AP) — During emotional, tense and sometimes angry testimony, four police officers who defended the Capitol on Jan.
-6 vividly recalled the violence they endured while fighting against a mob of Donald Trump's supporters.
+During emotional testimony, four police officers who defended the Capitol on Jan.
+6 vividly recalled the violence they endured while fighting against then-President Donald Trump’s supporters.

 ‘Grabbed, beaten, tased’: Police testify in US Capitol riot probe